Harold Ramirez Player Props: Rays vs. Dodgers

 Harold Ramirez At The Plate

-- Ramirez is hitting .288 with six doubles, a triple, seven home runs and 10 walks.
+- Ramirez is hitting .292 with six doubles, a triple, eight home runs and 10 walks.

-- In 15 games this year (37.5%), Ramirez has picked up an RBI, and in five of those games (12.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has had at least one RBI in 39.0% of his games this season (16 of 41), with more than one RBI six times (14.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.